kyma-project/cli/docs/extensibility/README.md

       name: my-command
 ```

-[Here](https://github.com/kyma-project/serverless/blob/main/config/serverless/templates/cli-extension.yaml) is the example of the Serverless module extension ConfigMap.
+For the example of the Serverless module extension ConfigMap, see [cli-extension.yaml](https://github.com/kyma-project/serverless/blob/main/config/serverless/templates/cli-extension.yaml).

 ## kyma-commands.yaml

-The extension definition is represented by the YAML file put iside the `kyma-commands.yaml` key in ConfigMap.
-The given file needs to be in proper format describing commands tree:
+The extension definition is represented by the YAML file inside the `kyma-commands.yaml` key in the ConfigMap.
+The given file must be in the proper format describing the command tree:

 ```yaml
 metadata: {}